RiskBazaar/rb-bcoin/README.md

 https://github.com/bcoin-org/bcoin

-"Bcoin is an alternative implementation of the Bitcoin protocol written in node.js by Chris Jeffrey, Fedor Indutny.
-RiskBazaar is building on Bcoin but as of today is not contributing to Bcoin and all credit for Bcoin must go to Chris Jeffrey, Fedor Indutny"
+Bcoin is an alternative implementation of the Bitcoin protocol written in node.js by Chris Jeffrey, Fedor Indutny.
+RiskBazaar is building on Bcoin but as of today is not contributing to Bcoin and all credit for Bcoin must go to Chris Jeffrey, Fedor Indutny

 ## Intro resources